 We accept the sacred responsibility to critically examine our own complicity in perpetuating practices of systemic racism, social injustice, and violence in our church and wider community by our promotion of exclusionary beliefs, actions, cultures, and behaviors—whether knowingly, unknowingly, or complacently—as individuals and as a faith community.

-Adult Education: The Antiracism Book Club & More is a group that discusses contemporary and historical issues of race, color, and ethnicity and their impact on our society in order to enable change in perspective, both individually and collectively, to encourage antiracism in the broader community.
+Adult Education: The Antiracism Discussion Group discusses contemporary and historical issues of race, color, and ethnicity and their impact on our society in order to enable change in perspective, both individually and collectively, to encourage antiracism in the broader community.
 It is designed as a safe place for members of our parish and community to gain a deeper understanding of how racism affects our lives.

 The Antiracism Change Team invites you to explore these local events to help elevate, broaden and enrich the antiracist perspective through the lense of art and culture.